hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-17-discussion-sessions-six-months-in.md

 During the past six months the Community Discussion sessions have grown from strength to strength, not only have we automated the signup process for [Community Discussion Hosts](https://docs.carpentries.org/topic_folders/instructor_development/community_discussions.html?#who-can-host) with the use of Calendly and some magic from the Infrastructure Team, we [announced a new series of online workshop themed discussions](https://carpentries.org/blog/2020/05/online-workshop-themed-discussions/).

-Below are some descriptive statistics of pre- and post-workshop discussions over the past six months.
+Below are some descriptive statistics of pre- and post-workshop

 [Insert infographic here]